More Diagnoses, Please

 The Medication Paradox

-The agonizing "stay on vs. go off" battle carries massive guilt either way.
+The internal "stay on vs. go off" battle carries massive guilt either way.

 • Fear of being labeled "irresponsible" for continuing medication